LATEST COVID-19 DEVELOPMENTS:

 GLOBAL CORONAVIRUS NUMBERS:

-Data current as of 1800 AEDT on January 19, taking in federal and state/territory government updates, Johns Hopkins Coronavirus Resource Centre figures.
+Data current as at 1730 AEST on July 21, taking in federal and state/territory government updates and Johns Hopkins Coronavirus Resource Centre figures.

 Australian Associated Press